 This document provides the background and description of the annual GIT funding process, the process to develop projects, and overall guidance to obtain successful deliverables and final products from EPA GIT Funding Program projects.

-This manual is envisioned to be a living document that will be updated annually to adaptively respond to the needs of the EPA, the CBP, and the GITs.
+This manual is updated annually to adaptively respond to the needs of the EPA, the CBP, and the GITs.